 15. Acquire Snow Fighting & Emergency Supplies

-If 2020 has taught us anything, it has shown us the importance of preparation.
+If the last few years have taught us anything, it has shown us the importance of preparation.
 Acquire snow fighting and emergency storm supplies early so you have access to the best selection, and high inventory.
 Never wait until snow is on the Doppler, because that is when panic buying sets in, last minute shoppers clog retail lines, and inventories deplete.
 With that in mind, what should you stock up on?

 Snow Fighting Supplies:

 • Select the best snow shovel you can afford, as early as you can.
 Don’t get stuck with flimsy leftovers that won’t last the winter.
 Even if you have a snowblower, they can’t do the whole job.
 Shovels can help you get all the way down to the paved surface and are better to use on porches and tight areas.

 • Try to purchase a wide, durable (but lightweight) shovel with a metal edge and ergonomic handles.